 The "vmwait" indicators do not apply if a network provider signals new voice mail(s) via standard SMS.
+In this case the indicator "message" will be displayed (see AT+CIND).

+"vmwait2"

+Voice Message Waiting Indication for line 2

+- 0 See description of "vmwait1". - 1 See description of "vmwait1".

+"ciphcall"

-In this case the indicator "message" will be displayed (see AT+CIND). "vmwait2" Voice Message Waiting Indication for line 2 0 See description of "vmwait1".
-1 See description of "vmwait1". "ciphcall" Ciphering Status Change Indication Current call or SMS is not ciphered.
-Current call or SMS is ciphered.
-As stated in GSM specifications 02.07 and 02.09 the ciphering indicator feature allows the MC55i to detect that ciphering is not switched on and to indicate this to the user.
-The ciphering indicator feature may be disabled by the home network operator setting data in the "administrative data" field (EF{AD}) in the SIM, as defined in GSM 11.11.
+Ciphering Status Change Indication

+- 0 Current call or SMS is not ciphered. - Current call or SMS is ciphered.

+As stated in GSM specifications 02.07 and 02.09 the ciphering indicator feature allows the MC55i to detect that ciphering is not switched on and to indicate this to the user

+The ciphering indicator feature may be disabled by the home network operator setting data in the "administrative data" field (EFAD) in the SIM, as defined in GSM 11.11.

 If this feature is not disabled by the SIM, then whenever a connection is in place, which is, or becomes unenciphered, an indication shall be given to the user.
 This enables the user's decision how to proceed.

 Read command returns valid ciphering status only if a call is in progress or active.

-If EF{AD} setting disables the ciphering indicator feature read command always indicates a ciphered link and no URC presentaion will take place.
+If EFAD setting disables the ciphering indicator feature read command always indicates a ciphered link and no URC presentaion will take place.

 The following restrictions apply if the same serial channel is used for AT^SIND "ciphcall" indication and for the action triggering this URC.
 In general, the recommended solution is to use a dedicated channel for all status signalling via URCs.

-If an unciphered mobile originated SMS is performed, AT^SIND "ciphcall" URCs on the same serial channel will be issued after the related "OK" and indicate the ciphering is enabled.
-If an unciphered mobile originated data call is performed, AT^SIND "ciphcall" URCs on the same serial channel will be issued after the interface is not longer blocked by the call (call is released or temporarily stopped) and indicate the ciphering state at this time. "eons" Enhanced Operator Name String (EONS) Indication The Enhanced Operator Name String indicator feature allows the MC55i to out- put various operator names for different PLMN identities via URC.
-It also allows the output of a different operator name based on a subset of the registered net- work by using a range of Location Area Codes (LACs) or a single LAC.
+- If an unciphered mobile originated SMS is performed, AT^SIND "ciphcall" URCs on the same serial channel will be issued after the related "OK" and indicate the ciphering state at this time.
+Because the SMS is already sent at this time, two URCs will be issued on this channel, but both are indicating that ciphering is enabled. - If an unciphered mobile originated data call is performed, AT^SIND "ciph-call" URCs on the same serial channel will be issued after the interface is not longer blocked by the call (call is released or temporarily stopped) and indicate the ciphering state at this time.

+"eons"

+Enhanced Operator Name String (EONS) Indication

+The Enhanced Operator Name String indicator feature allows the MC55i to output various operator names for different PLMN identities via URC.
+It also allows the output of a different operator name based on a subset of the registered network by using a range of Location Area Codes (LACs) or a single LAC.

 The presentation of the "eons" indicator is determined by network activity.
-For example, the indicator appears every time a location update occurs or a NITZ information is sent, no matter whether or not the status of the EONS informa- tion has changed.
+For example, the indicator appears every time a location update occurs or a NITZ information is sent, no matter whether or not the status of the EONS information has changed.
 This means that the same EONS information may be reported several times.

 The EONS tables are stored in the SIM card and will be read at power-up.

-Following are the SIM Elementary Files that are affected by the introduction of EONS feature in the SIM card: EF{SST} (SIM Service Table) - describes which features are active.
-EF{OPL} (Operator PLMN List) - contains the PLMN identification and location ID together with the index of the corresponding PNN record EF{PNN} (PLMN Network Name) - contains the full and short form version of the network name for the registered PLMN If the Operator Name Source is CPHS Operator Name String long and short form, refer to <indvalue>, the following two SIM Elementary Files will be used:</indvalue>
+Following are the SIM Elementary Files that are affected by the introduction of EONS feature in the SIM card:

+EFSST (SIM Service Table) - describes which features are active.

+EFOPL (Operator PLMN List) - contains the PLMN identification and location ID together with the index of the corresponding PNN record

+EFPNN (PLMN Network Name) - contains the full and short form version of the network name for the registered PLMN

+If the Operator Name Source is CPHS Operator Name String long and short form, refer to <indValue>, the following two SIM Elementary Files will be used:

-$\mathsf{EF}{\mathsf{ONString}}$ (Operator Name String) - contains the name of the PLMN operator who issued the SIM.
+$\mathsf{EF}\mathsf{ONString}$ (Operator Name String) - contains the name of the PLMN operator who issued the SIM.